Last updated 3 March 2020

 A smaller number of laws grant state police forces special powers to investigate and prevent terrorism.
 These include additional powers to search persons and vehicles, seize and detain evidence, and search premises without a warrant.
 State police forces also have special powers to covertly search premises where doing so would substantially assist in preventing or responding to a terrorist act.

-In Queensland, the Crime and Corruption Commission may investigate terrorism-related conduct through its powers to investigate major crime.
+In Queensland, the Crime and Corruption Commission may also investigate terrorism-related conduct through its powers to investigate major crime.
 This includes powers to compel witnesses and their testimony in public hearings, and to execute search warrants to obtain evidence in relation to terrorism and other major crime.